 - The New York Herald newspaper reported, “Vivekananda is undoubtedly the greatest figure in the Parliament of Religions.
 After hearing him we feel how foolish it is to send missionaries to this learned nation.”

 - He also gave free classes in Vedanta and Yoga.
-He also visited the UK and Europe in his voyage to the west.
+He also visited the UK and Europe on his voyage to the west.

-- In his teachings to Indian youth, Swami Vivekananda emphasised on nationalism.
+- In his teachings to Indian youth, Swami Vivekananda emphasized on nationalism.